Eye tests

 at regular intervals after the first eye test, following the optometrist or doctor’s recommendations

-Employers can choose whether they or their employees are responsible for arranging the tests, and whether they are paid for using a voucher scheme or by requiring employees to pay initially before they are reimbursed for the costs.
+Employers can choose whether they or their employees are responsible for arranging the tests.
+They can choose whether they are paid for via a voucher scheme or by requiring employees to pay initially before they are reimbursed for the costs.

 Glasses